-- i) $(pretty'2(mother))(Mary) \equiv (by def. of pretty'2)$ - ii) $\lambda R.\lambda x.pretty'1(\iota z[R'(x)(z)])(mother)(Mary) \equiv (by \lambda-reduction, twice)$ - iii) pretty1'(12[mother'(Mary)(z)])
+- i) $(pretty'2(mother))(Mary) \equiv (by def. of pretty'2)$ - ii) $\lambda R.\lambda x.pretty'1(\iota z[R'(x)(z)])(mother)(Mary) \equiv (by \lambda-reduction, twice)$ - iii) pretty1'(1z[mother'(Mary)(z)])

-Given what we have obtained in (36biii), the sentence will be true iff. the unique individual z such that z is Mary's mother is pretty.
+Given (36biii), the sentence Mary-ka emma-ka yeppu-ta will be true iff. the unique individual z such that z is Mary's mother is pretty.
 And this approximates what Korean speakers would intuit as the meaning of this sentence (though it does not capture the identificational focus meaning that one detects with Mary-ka.)

-15 To be more fully adequate, this sentence should contain the honorific marker -si, which occurs on the sentential predicate before the sentence ending, as we have seen in (2c) and (3c), but for simplicity, I ignore this fact here.
+15 To be more fully adequate, this sentence should contain the honorific marker -si, which occurs on the sentential predicate before the declarative sentence ending, as we have seen in (2c) and (3c), but for simplicity, I ignore this fact here.